alces-software/metalware/docs/templating-system.md

 <td><code>index</code></td>
 <td>

-The index of the current node within the group being templated, for the current group of nodes being templated.
+The index of the current node within its primary group.
+The primary group for a node is the first group associated with that node in the genders file, i.e. the first group to appear in the output of `nodeattr -l $NODE_NAME`.
+The
+<code>index</code> is guaranteed to be consistent between invocations of
+different commands which template for the same node, so long as the genders file remains consistent.

 </td>